Best lenses for the Olympus OM-D E-M10 IV in 2026: ideal lenses for this beautiful retro camera

 (Image credit: Digital Camera World)

-The Olympus OM-D E-M10 IV is very competitively priced for a camera which actually offers a good deal of sophistication.
-It’s the fourth iteration of a line of beginner-friendly mini-DSLR style cameras from Olympus and the first to introduce the latest 20MP sensor.
+The Olympus OM-D E-M10 IV is very competitively priced for a camera that actually offers a good deal of sophistication.
+It’s the fourth iteration of a line of beginner-friendly mini-DSLR style cameras from Olympus and the first to introduce the 20MP Micro Four Thirds sensor.

-Thanks to its price, features and performance, we rate the OM-D E-M10 IV as one of the best cameras for beginners and, thanks to its size, one of the best cameras for travel, too.
+Thanks to its price, features and performance, we rate the OM-D E-M10 IV as one of the best cameras for beginners since its launch in 2020, and, thanks to its size, it's also one of the best cameras for travel, too.

 Of course, it’s also compatible with all of the best Micro Four Thirds lenses from Olympus/OM System, Panasonic and others – the question is, which are the best lenses for this camera?

-We’ve tried to take all kinds of uses into account, from cost-conscious budget buyers to more advanced photographers learning new skills.
+I’ve tried to take all kinds of uses into account, from cost-conscious budget buyers to more advanced photographers learning new skills.
 That means covering a wide range of focal lengths and prices.
-Some of the best Olympus/OM System lenses are on the pricey side, but many users upgrade to a better camera later on, so these lenses will stand you in good stead in the future.
+Some of the best Olympus/OM System lenses are on the pricey side, but you may well upgrade to a better camera later on, so these lenses will stand you in good stead in the future.

 Olympus OM-D E-M10 IV with M.Zuiko 14-42mm f/3.5-5.6 EZ zoom lens